 Roll Your Own Component Generators

 Writing quick scripts to generate boilerplate code is a handy technique that can save you tons of time.
 I recently used this while building a React library that needs a lot of components (a wizard interface), but you can apply this approach to generate any kind of repetitive code structure you need.
 There are probably way better libraries out there for code generation if you need something more robust, but sometimes writing a simple custom script is all you need.
-It’s quick to implement, adds no dependencies, and you have complete control over the templates - making it perfect for those times when you need several similar components or files.
+It’s quick to implement, adds no dependencies, and you have complete control over the templates.
+Perfect for those times when you need several similar components or files and can’t be bothered typing the same boilerplate for the fifteenth time today.

 # if you dont have a scripts directory already